volcano-sh/website/blog/Volcano-1.10.0-release.md

 ### Introduce Pod Scheduling Readiness Support

 Once a Pod is created, it is considered ready for scheduling.
 In Kube-scheduler, it will try its best to find a suitable node to place all pending Pods.
 However, in reality, some Pods may be in a "lack of necessary resources" state for a long time.
 These Pods actually interfere with the decision-making and operation of the scheduler (and downstream components such as Cluster AutoScaler) in an unnecessary way, causing problems such as resource waste.
-Pod Scheduling Readiness is a new feature of Kube-sheduler.
+Pod Scheduling Readiness is a new feature of Kube-scheduler.
 In Kubernetes v.1.30 GA, it has become a stable feature.
 It controls the scheduling timing of Pods by setting the schedulingGates field of the Pod.

  ![](/img/v1.10.0/podSchedulingGates.svg)
 Pod SchedulingGates